tamirscherf/Rat_features_extraction/README.md

 ### Cyclic regression layer

-Because of the cyclic output and due to the fact there were not any built in loss function for this output, I implement a squared loss function and its derivative for the regression layer.
-Deriving the squared distance between tags (T) and predictions (Y) required the subtraction function
+The need in cyclic output(an angle between 0 to 359) required adjusting a regression layer.
+Due to the fact there were not any built in loss function for this output, I implemented a squared loss function and its derivative for the regression layer.
+Deriving the squared distance between tags (T) and predictions (Y^) required the subtraction function
-Y - T. Due to cyclicality this function is not trivial and the sign of it is case dependent.
+Y^ - T. Due to cyclicality this function is not trivial and the sign of it is case dependent.

 ![](visualization/Cyclic_loss_derivative_cases.png)